jbittel/base32-crockford/README.rst

 Ordinarily this function is automatically used when decoding, but can be utilized independently to clean or validate a symbol string.
+Invalid characters within the normalized string causes a ``ValueError`` to be raised.

 When ``True``, optional ``strict`` causes a ``ValueError`` to be raised if the symbol string requires normalization.